Herder Drive Rehabilitation

 Are they going to do a better job grading the sub grade before paving this time?
 And ensure that the manhole elevations actually match the final grade of the road?!
 The grading and paving after construction between Hinshaw and Hagerman was absolutely atrocious, not to mention that car killer of a manhole protruding on WB Herder @ Hagerman.
 I hope the town has someone to QC at important stages of construction and ensures they're getting a high quality end product (aka, a well graded, durable road with properly elevated manholes).

-JennM asked about 1 year ago
+JennM asked over 1 year ago

 Hi Jenn,